 She encouraged the students to embrace the Cross as their own, assuring them that the WYD Cross is for young people, for all people and definitely not just for “holy people.”

 Mass at St Edmund’s included a commissioning of the Youth Ministry Team, a group of year 11 students who will minister to other students in the school in the year ahead.
-It was wonderful to see this group of young men leading the way with the Cross as it was surfed through the hands of the entire school, and to hear a testimony from one of the youth ministers.

 The students of Daramalan College were the next recipients of the Cross & Icon.
 The students joyously greeted the symbols by passing the Cross over their heads as they entered, and then prayed reflectively before them in a beautiful liturgy focussed on having love for others.
 Later in the day it was Merici College’s turn to host the Cross & Icon, with a mass in the school gym and a chance for some cross surfing and veneration in the schoolyard afterwards.